MoneyCrush

 Resistance Points the Way

 We all have things that we resist doing.
-(Cleaning the toilet comes to mind.)
-While it’s natural to want to avoid doing an unpleasant task, many times resistance inadvertently points the way to what we most want or need to do.
+(Cleaning the toilet comes to mind, among other things!)
+While it’s natural to want to avoid doing an unpleasant task, many times resistance actually points the way to what we most want or need to do, deep down inside.

+For me, paying off our house was something I was resisting, and we did it.
+The freedom we have from that is awesome.
 But there was some resistance before we started taking the idea seriously.
 Resistance often masquerades as fear — sometimes some pretty unlikely fears.
+It may be doing so in your case too.
 Mine went like this:

 What if we pay off the house and something happens that isn’t covered by insurance and we lose both our house and the money?
 Then we’d have nothing!